AikoChou/wikimedia-outreachy-2019/README.md

 ```

 Where:
-- **'-i', '--input'**, is the input .txt file from which we read the titles, one per line.
+- **'-i', '--input'**, is the input .txt file from which we read the titles, one title per line.
+Lines starting with `#` will be ignored.

 - **'-o', '--out_dir'**, is the output directory where we save the results.